Science reveals the benefits of crying!

 It opens the lungs, washes the countenance, exercises the eyes, and softens down the temper; so cry away – Charles Dickens

-While crying tears released from the tear glands flushes out the harmful toxins that gets accumulated in the body.
+While crying tears released from the tear glands flushes out the harmful toxins that get accumulated in the body.
+Tears contain an enzyme called lysozyme, which kills bacteria.
+This enzyme also reduces risks presented by bioterror agents, such as anthrax.
 The toxins if not drained out can increase your stress to a higher level.
-No matter what among the three type of tears you shed they will result in the removal of toxins.
-No matter which type of tear
+No matter what among the three types of tears you shed they will result in the removal of toxins.
+No matter which type of tear.

 Sometimes while crying you can discover your underlying emotions which you are not even aware of.
 Life introduces you to a roller coaster ride where problems appear insurmountable.
 During these moments instead of losing hope ‘Crying’ lessens the burden.

 Tears make you feel relaxed.
 It energizes you.
 It makes you understand the real you.
 With the shedding of tears your pain, the past wound gets cured.

 So cry your heart out.
 It’s no harm!